-- Financial statements present faithfully the effects of transactions, other events and comply with applicable IPSASs.
-In this cases presumed to result in financial statements that achieve a fair presentation.
+- Financial statements present faithfully the effects of transactions, and other events and comply with applicable IPSASs.
+In this case presumed to result in financial statements that achieve a fair presentation.

 - An entity whose financial statements comply with IPSAS shall make an explicit and unserved statement of such compliance in the notes.
 Financial statements shall not be described as complying with IPSAS unless they comply with all the requirements of IPSAS

 1.4.4.
 FUNDAMENTAL PRINCIPLES OF FINANCIAL STATEMENT